brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 list("Date"=20968.0, "CPI"=207.234)
 ```

-In FastScore R, the `emitTo` function can be used to direct output to a particular
+In ModelOp Center R, the `emitTo` function can be used to direct output to a particular
 slot in the engine.
 So, filling out the `action` function above, we have:

 ```R